An opportunity for local organisations working on a project or event to access one of three $5,000 community grants

-Applications are invited from community groups working on a project or event that benefits our local communities and improves accessibility and engagement in the following areas:
+Through our Community Grants initiative we provide funding for organisations working on a project or event that benefits our local communities in one of the following areas:

 Initiatives related to the celebration, preservation or ongoing impact of arts, cultural and heritage projects in the Northern Rivers and Tweed region.
 Example projects may include equipment, services and/or facilities such as community arts projects, restoration of items or areas with historical or cultural significance, performances.